galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 ![roc_scores](images/roc_bagging.png "Residual plot between residual (predicted - true) and predicted targets.
 The plot shows a random pattern of points.")

-Figure 13 shows that we again achieved  AUC `1.00` which shows that our model is highly effective at predicting whether or not a molecule is biodegradable.
+Figure 13 shows that we again achieved an AUC value of `1.00`, which shows that our model is highly effective at predicting whether or not a molecule is biodegradable.

 # Conclusion
 By following these steps, we learned how to build classifiers and visualize the classification results using Galaxy's machine learning and plotting tools.
 The features of the training dataset are mapped to the classes.
 This mapping is used to make predictions on an unseen (test) dataset.
 The quality of classifiers is visualized using a plotting tool.

-There are multiple other classification algorithms, few are simpler to use (with fewer parameters) and some are powerful, which can be tried out on this dataset and on other datasets as well.
+There are multiple other classification algorithms, a few are simpler to use (with fewer parameters) and some are more powerful, which can be tried out on this dataset and on other datasets as well.
 Different datasets can also be analyzed using these classifiers.
-The classifiers have lots of parameters which can be altered while performing the analyzes to see if they affect the classification accuracy.
-It may be beneficial to perform hyperparameter search to tune these parameters of classifiers for different datasets.
+The classifiers have many parameters which can be altered while performing the analyses to see if they affect the classification accuracy.
+It may be beneficial to perform a hyperparameter search to tune these parameters for different datasets.
 In addition, we learned the relevance of machine algorithms for QSAR analyses and constructed a model which successfully predicted an important chemical property - the biodegradability of a substance.